 What is COVID-19?

-COVID-19 is the novel (or new) coronavirus.
+COVID-19 is a respiratory disease caused by SARS-CoV-2.
+The virus spreads mainly from person to person through respiratory droplets produced when an infected person coughs, sneezes, or talks.
+Some people infected may not have symptoms.
 Coronaviruses are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
-The novel coronavirus was first identified in Wuhan, China, where some patients have had mild illness, while others have been more severe illness, and some have died.

 Here’s what you can do to stay healthy: